-"Resource Issuer" means a company whose principal business is mining exploration, development and/or production, certain energy production that may incur CRCE or, to a lesser extent, oil and gas exploration, development and/or production, and that is a "principal-business corporation" as defined in subsection 66(15) of the Tax Act, but does not include a company that carries on oil and gas activities that is not permitted to renounce oil, gas and coal exploration expenses that are CEE in respect of flow through share agreements entered into after March 2023.
+"Resource Issuer" means a company whose principal business is mining exploration, development and/or production, or certain energy production that may incur CRCE, and that is a "principal-business corporation" as defined in subsection 66(15) of the Tax Act, but, for greater certainty, does not include a company that carries on oil and gas activities that is not permitted to renounce oil, gas and coal exploration expenses that are CEE in respect of flow through share agreements entered into after March 2023.

-"SEDAR" means the System for Electronic Document Analysis and Retrieval.
+"SEDAR+" means the System for Electronic Data Analysis and Retrieval+.

-"Share Purchase Agreement" means an agreement in writing between the Partnership and a Resource Issuer pursuant to which the Partnership subscribes for Flow-Through Shares and other securities, if any, of the Resource Issuer, and the Resource Issuer agrees to incur and renounce CEE (in respect of Flow-Through Shares) in an amount equal to the amount paid for the Flow-Through Shares after the date of such agreement and to issue Flow-Through Shares and other securities, if any, of the Resource Issuer to the Partnership, together with all amendments and supplements thereto from time to time.
+"Share Purchase Agreement" means an agreement in writing between the Partnership and a Resource Issuer pursuant to which the Partnership subscribes for Flow-Through Shares and other securities, if any, of the Resource Issuer, and the Resource Issuer agrees to incur and renounce CEE (in respect of Flow-Through Shares) in an amount equal to the amount paid for the Flow-Through Shares after the date of such agreement and to issue Flow-Through Shares and other securities, if any, of the Resource Issuer, if any, of the Resource Issuer to the Partnership, together with all amendments and supplements thereto from time to time.